deadlyvipers/dojo_rules/introduction.md

 Hi, my name is ...
-Slim Shady, and I enjoyed the Git path so far.
+Slim Shady, and I enjoyed the JavaScript path so far.